 Cotterink’s teacher insisted that she should get Op Hoop van Zegen at the library.
 Probably an outdated play, she thought.
 However, as she started to read, she got ‘goose pimples’.
 Especially from the dialogue between [fisherman] Geert and shipowner Bos; in which Geert represents the workers and shipowner Bos the capitalists.
 The dialogue looks at both sides: the fisherman who has to work very hard and the owner who wants to cut costs.
 As I read that, I thought: it would be great to show that in Senegal.

-In a review of the Het Toneel Speelt performance, the economically neo-liberal Dutch daily NRC Handelsblad wrote, in a review by Wilfred Takken:
+In a review of the Het Toneel Speelt performance, in the economically neo-liberal Dutch daily NRC Handelsblad, Wilfred Takken wrote:

 Director Jaap Spijkers downplays Heijermans’ socialist tendency somewhat.
 Too much emphasis on that would make the play less deep than it really is.
 Also, the abuses described in the play do not exist any more in this country.